bramdanneels/IntroOmicsPract/Practicals/04_ReadMapping.md

 map=RNA_NanoPore.bam
 echo "Average coverage:" && samtools depth -a $map | awk '{c++;s+=$3}END{print s/c}'
 echo "% of genome covered:" && samtools depth -a $map | awk '{c++; if ($3>0) total+=1}END{print (total/c)*100}'
-echo "% reads mapped:" && samtools flagstat $map | grep "mapped ("
+echo "Number of mapped reads:" && samtools view -c -F 260 $map"
 ```

 <details>
 <summary>How are the mapping results compared to the short reads?</summary>

 _Not so good.
-All statistics are lower.
+All statistics are significantly lower.
 This is because the Nanopore reads have a lot of errors, leading to difficulties aligning all reads._
 _Additionally, we have fewer total bases in the Nanopore set than in the short read set (83.5M bp vs 200 Mbp; before filtering), leading to lower coverage._
+_Lastly, the experimental setup could also have played a role.
+Depending on the condition in which RNA was extract, a different number of genes could be expressed, which can lead to reads mapping to fewer regions of the genome._
 </details>

 ## Using the wrong tool